Control Factor

-Control Factor is a 2003 Sci Fi Pictures science fiction TV-movie.
+Control Factor is a 2003 American made-for-television science fiction film produced by S Pictures in association with Sci-Fi Channel.
+It was directed by Nelson McCormick and featured Adam Baldwin, Elizabeth Berkley, Tony Todd and John Neville.

 Plot

 After a mysterious, disheveled man nearly kills him, insurance salesman Lance Bishop hears a voice in his head urging him to murder his wife.
 When he discovers he has become part of a government mind-control project, he and others similarly being experimented on fight back.